dikshantdabodia-png/THM-Hacker-Holidays-2026/Day 09 : CryptoCabana/README.md

 ## 🔐 Azure Key Vault Enumeration

-Using the credentials from the JSON file, I authenticated as the exposed service principal.
+Using the credentials parsed from the JSON file, I authenticated as the exposed service principal and verified the login context.

 ```bash
 CLIENT_ID=$(jq -r '.client_id' backup-service-account.json)